mashope/PIREWorkshop2019/README.md

 # PIREWorkshop2019

-Code from the 2019 Philippines PIRE Workshop
+This is Michaela Shope's remote repository containing scripts, data, and other materials created in the 2019 Philippines PIRE Workshop